datacarpentry/semester-biology/exercises/Dictionaries-species-composition-2-Python.md

 language: Python
 ---

-Some measures of similarity, like the Jaccard index in the [Sets 1]({{ site.baseurl }}/exercises/Sets-1), are based only on the presence/absence of species.
+Some measures of similarity, like the Jaccard index in [Species Composition 1]({{ site.baseurl }}/exercises/Sets-species-composition-1-Python), are based only on the presence/absence of species.
 Another major class of similarity measures also includes information on their relative abundance in the community.
 One of these measures is the [Euclidean distance](http://en.wikipedia.org/wiki/Euclidean_distance) (actually